 For the next few days, I rushed back and forth between the beach and my room.
 Every time I got back to my hotel, I went directly for my cough syrup bottle like a junkie that won the lottery.
 Unfortunately, I knocked the bottle over and my precious brew spilled on the floor.
 I half thought about licking that medicine right off the wooden slabs but I decided that was way beneath my dignity.
 The little I had left.

-I paddled to the top, nodded to the crowd of locals that are as friendly as a pack of hyenas on a ten day fast.
-At the top the waves at Jbay are the biggest.
-You’re lucky to make every fifth one because if the swell doesn’t hit the reef just right it’s runs too fast down the line and closes out on top of your head.
-When that happen you better hope you got one of the last ones in the set because getting caught inside means your about 10 feet from razor sharp reef.
+I paddled to the top, nodded to the crowd of locals that are as friendly as a pack of hyenas on a ten-day fast.
+At the top, the waves at Jbay are the biggest.
+You’re lucky to make every fifth one because if the swell doesn’t hit the reef just right, it runs too fast down the line and closes out on top of your head.
+When that happens, you better hope you got one of the last ones in the set because getting caught inside means you are about 10 feet from the razor-sharp reef.

 Most guys sit just inside and pick off the set waves when guys fall.
 Every once in a while it hits just right and wraps along the reef like a Rastafarian condom, not the g spot, the j spot.